LienM/recpack/doc/README.md

 ### Adding to the algorithm documentation
 Algorithm documentation is auto generated based on the docstring in `recpack.algorithms.__ini__.py`.

-Documentation of each algorithm is rendered based on its dosctrings.
+Documentation of each algorithm is rendered based on its docstrings.

 To add a new algorithm to the docs, you need to add it to one of the `autosummary` entries in the docstring.
 To generate the page run `sphinx-autogen -o source/generated/ source/recpack.algorithms.rst -t source/_templates/` This will generate the documentation pages in the source/generated directory.